Lh-Liang/oss-coding-agent-bench/OCA_BENCH.md

 Require the user to provide `scope` before starting real work:

 - `scope=project`: complete the project-level benchmark target for one project directory under `bench/`.
 Require `project`; ask if it is missing.
-- `scope=bench`: complete the benchmark across multiple project directories under `bench/`.
-Require a project selection strategy; ask if it is missing.
+- `scope=bench`: complete the full benchmark across all project directories under `bench/`.

 If the user asks to run the benchmark but omits `scope`, ask for `scope` first.
 Do not silently default to a scope.